 Ideal for students who wish to challenge themselves without pursuing the full IB diploma.
 AP courses may qualify students for universities worldwide.
-In some regions, the IB diploma may be prefered, but even in the UK, AP courses may qualify students to pursue their studies.
+In some regions, the IB diploma may be prefered, but even in the UK AP courses may qualify students to pursue their studies.
 It is not uncommon that various global universities will require the ACT or SAT in addition to AP courses to serve as a complete qualification.
-Not all AP courses are recognized by certain global universities.
-AP exam points earned of 3 or higher may offer advanced standing and/or credit once at university.